mlbrnm/mlbrnm/README.md

 Experience as a professional Bubble.io developer, including advanced functionalities such as data migration, API integration and custom JavaScript plugin development, as well as working in the healthcare and film industries.

+In my spare time, I enjoy building computers, experimenting with self-hosting, and spending time in the mountains with my wife.

 ---

 ## Technical Skills